 Graphical

 In some situations, a time-series graph may be preferred instead of a table format.
-In particular, it is a useful way to show both predicted and real-time information (e.g. water levels); as well as a useful means to indicate trends (e.g., rising or falling water levels).
+In particular, it is a useful way to show both predicted and real-time information (e.g., water levels); as well as a useful means to indicate trends (e.g., rising or falling water levels).

 Point, line or polygon